-Appendix C General Education Policies
+Appendix C: General Education Policies

-- 1. No more than three (3) courses may be used to meet both General Education requirements and requirements for a major.
-A Cross-cultural Experience (Z) course does not count toward these three courses. - 2.
-General Education requirements may total no more than 50 credits. - Students completing Option 1 (CWC, Introduction to the Creative Arts, Inquiry Seminar, Christian Theology, Contemporary Western Life and Thought) have 50 credits. - Students completing Option 2 (The Humanities Program) have 49 credits. - 3.
+- 1. All General Education courses must be approved through the normal curriculum review and approval process.
+No petitions to substitute a non-General Education Bethel course for a General Education requirement will be approved.
+An existing Bethel course may never be used to fulfill a General Education requirement until it has been approved by the General Education Committee though the established course approval process. - 2.
+Each course that carries a General Education tag contains components and requirements unique to that tag.
+These components and requirements are integral and necessary parts of the course.
+Students must satisfy all course components and requirements, even if they have previously completed another course containing that tag, or are taking another course with that tag in the same semester.
+For example, a student taking more than one "Z" tagged course must complete all "Z" tag components and requirements in each course. - 3.
+General Education courses, with the exception of Cross-cultural Experience (Z) courses, may not be taken as a Directed Study.
+General Education courses may be taken as a Course by Arrangement only when they meet all requirements in the policy on Course by Arrangement. - 4.
+Students may not register for more than one P course per semester.
+Students who have completed one Contemporary Christian Issues (P) course must obtain the consent of the instructor to take an additional course in this category. - 5.
+No more than three (3) courses may be used to meet both General Education requirements and requirements for a major.
+Exceptions may be made for accredited programs, at the discretion of the General Education Committee.
+A Cross-cultural Experience (Z) course does not count toward these three courses. - 6.
+General Education requirements may total no more than 56 credits. - 7.
 Prerequisites for all courses within a General Education category or for a stand-alone General Education course must be the same.
-General Education courses are open to all students who have met the General Education prerequisites. - 4.
-An existing Bethel course may never be used to fulfill a General Education requirement until it has been approved by the General Education Committee though the established course approval process. - 5.
-General Education courses, with the exception of Cross-cultural Experience (Z) courses, may not be taken as a Directed Study.
-General Education courses may be taken as a Course by Arrangement only when they meet all requirements in the policy on Course by Arrangement. - 6.
+General Education courses are open to all students who have met the General Education prerequisites. - 8.
 Students should submit their petitions directly to the Office of the Registrar for evaluation.
 In consultation with the General Education Committee, the Registrar's office reviews all transfer work to determine General Education equivalencies.
-Students should use the petition form found on the Registrar's website (https://www.bethel.edu/registrar/transfer-credits/transfer-substitution-petition) when petitioning a course requirement.
+Students should use the petition form found on the Registrar's website when petitioning a course requirement.
 Department chairs may not approve or deny a petition for General Education requirements.
-Course petitions for study abroad courses must also be approved by the Office of International Studies. - 7.
-With the exception of four requirements, General Education requirements must be completed through courses taken at Bethel or at another accredited college or university or through CLEP/AP/International Baccalaureate exams.
-Exceptions include: - Second Language (S) See proficiency testing options in the section of the General Education document that applies to this category as well as in the appendix. - Artistic Experience (A) See experience options in the section of the General Education document that applies to this category. - Cross-cultural Experience (Z) See experience options in the section of the General Education document that applies to this category. - 9.
-Students may not register for more than one P course per semester.
+Course petitions for study abroad courses must also be approved by the Office of International and Off-Campus Programs. - 9.
+With the exception of three requirements, General Education requirements must be completed through courses taken at Bethel or at another accredited college or university or through CLEP/AP/International Baccalaureate exams.
+Exceptions include:

+- a.
+Second Language (S) See proficiency testing options in the section of the General Education document that applies to this category as well as in the appendixes. - b.
+Artistic Experience (A) See experience options in the section of the General Education document that applies to this category. - c.
+Cross-cultural Experience (Z) See experience options in the section of the General Education document that applies to this category.

-Appendix D Second Language Requirement Summary
+Appendix D: Second Language Requirement